blaser-lab/Paper-Ruiz-2017/README.md

 # Paper-Ruiz-2017
-Source code from Ruiz et al., (2017) NCOMMS-17-03244.
+Source code from:
+Ruiz VE, Battaglia T, Kurtz ZD, et al. A single early-in-life macrolide course has lasting effects on murine microbial network topology and immunity. **Nature Communications**.
+2017;8:518. doi:10.1038/s41467-017-00531-6.

 ### Abstract
 Broad-spectrum antibiotics are frequently prescribed to children.
-The period of early-childhood represents a time where the developing microbiota may be more sensitive to environmental perturbations, which thus might have long-lasting host consequences.
-We hypothesized that even a single early-life broad-spectrum antibiotic course at a therapeutic dose (PAT) leads to durable alterations in both the gut microbiota and host immunity.
-In C57BL/6 mice, a single early-life tylosin (macrolide) course markedly altered the intestinal microbiome, and affected specific intestinal T-cell populations and secretory IgA expression, but PAT-exposed adult dams had minimal immunologic alterations.
-No immunological effects were detected in PAT-exposed germ-free animals; indicating that observed activities are microbiota dependent.
-Transfer of PAT-perturbed microbiota led to delayed sIgA expression indicating that the altered microbiota is sufficient to transfer PAT-induced effects.
-PAT exposure had lasting and transferable effects on microbial community network topology.
-Together these results indicate the impact of a single therapeutic early-life antibiotic course altering the microbiota and modulating host immune phenotypes that persist long after exposure has ceased.
+Early childhood represents a dynamic period for the intestinal microbial ecosystem, which is readily shaped by environmental cues; antibiotic-induced disruption of this sensitive community may have long-lasting host consequences.
+Here we demonstrate that a single pulsed macrolide antibiotic treatment (PAT) course early in life is sufficient to lead to durable alterations to the murine intestinal microbiota, ileal gene expression, specific intestinal T-cell populations, and secretory IgA expression.
+A PAT-perturbed microbial community is necessary for host effects and sufficient to transfer delayed secretory IgA expression.
+Additionally, early-life antibiotic exposure has lasting and transferable effects on microbial community network topology.
+Our results indicate that a single early-life macrolide course can alter the microbiota and modulate host immune phenotypes that persist long after exposure has ceased.

 ### Description
 This repository is set up to reproduce the figures and analyses within the publication, **Ruiz et al**.
 It contains the necessary scripts and code usd to analyze the multi-omics datasets generated.
 It does not contain the raw sequencing data nor the scripts to process the data, but this information can be found with the **Data Availability** section within the publication.
 In addition, most to all of the figures were generated individually and then placed into a single figure, which is not included in this repository.